 San Francisco Property Division Lawyers

-One of the most complex, and often contentious, issues in any California divorce is marital property division.
-California is a “community property” state, which means that all assets and property acquired during the marriage are considered to be owned equally by both parties, regardless of whose name is on the title.
-These assets are known as the marital estate, along with any debt accrued by either party.
-When dissolving a marriage or domestic partnership, the marital/domestic estate will be subject to an equal division, although certain factors may impact this.
+One of the most complex and often contentious issues in any California divorce is marital property division.
+California is a community property state: all assets acquired during the marriage are equally owned by both spouses, regardless of whose name is on the title.
+Those assets, along with any debts accrued by either party, form the marital estate.
+When dissolving a marriage or domestic partnership, that estate is subject to equal division, though certain factors can affect how that plays out in practice.

-- Your home and other real estate, both inside and outside the state
+- Your home and other real estate, both inside and outside California

 - Bank accounts